 - Garnish the plate with a circle of vinaigrette around the potatoes.
 Garnish the Halibut with pine nuts and chopped parsley.
 Serve immediately.

-- Process in a blender until smooth
+- Process all Vinaigrette ingredients together in a blender until smooth.

 Planning a trip to Orcas Island?
 Be sure to check out my Orcas Island Vacation Guide!